LGBTQ community: European cities past and present

 City spaces in Early Modern Europe were host to a wealth of gay activity; however, these scenes remained semi-secretive for a long period of time.
 Dating back to the 1500s, city conditions such as apprenticeship labor relations and living arrangements, abundant student and artist activity, and hegemonic norms surrounding female societal status were typical in Venice and Florence, Italy.
 Under these circumstances, many open minded young people were attracted to these city settings.
 Consequently, an abundance of same-sex interactions began to take place.

 Many of the connections formed then often led to the occurrence of casual romantic and sexual relationships, the prevalence of which increased quite rapidly over time until a point at which they became a subculture and community of their own.

 Literature and ballroom culture gradually made their way onto the scene and became integrated despite transgressive societal views.
 Perhaps the most well-known of these are the balls of Magic-City.
-Amsterdam and London have also been recognized as leading locations for LGBT community establishment.
+Amsterdam and London have also been recognized as leading locations for LGBTQ community establishment.

 By the 1950s, these urban spaces were booming with gay venues such as bars and public saunas where community members could come together.
 Paris and London were particularly attracting to the lesbian population as platforms for not only socialization, but education as well.
-A few other urban occasions that are important to the LGBT community include Carnival in Rio de Janeiro, Brazil, Mardi Gras in Sydney, Australia, as well as the various other pride parades hosted in bigger cities around the world.
+A few other urban occasions that are important to the LGBTQ community include Carnival in Rio de Janeiro, Brazil, Mardi Gras in Sydney, Australia, as well as the various other pride parades hosted in bigger cities around the world.

 Urban spaces in the United States

-In the same way in which LGBT people used the city backdrop to join together socially, they were able to join forces politically as well.
+In the same way in which LGBTQ community used the city backdrop to join socially, they were able to join forces politically as well.
 This new sense of collectivity provided somewhat of a safety net for individuals when voicing their demands for equal rights.
 In the United States specifically, several key political events have taken place in urban contexts.
 Some of these include, but are not limited to: